jakeyeung/jakeyeung.github.io/_pages/about.md

 ---------------
 Computation &harr;technology development.

 Inferring new information from single-cell experiments allow us to ask new questions about how cells function.
-Many advances have come from purely wet lab-driven approaches, but can hit diminishing returns.
-We have found developing new statistical methods alongside with new technologies can advance measurement limitations by inferring hidden biological parameters.
+Many wet lab-driven approaches have advanced what we kinds of biological measurements we can make, but trying to experimentally enumerate all possible combinations of measurements or conditions can quickly hit diminishing returns.
+Developing new statistical methods alongside with new technologies can advance measurement limitations by inferring hidden biological parameters.

 Recently, we have recently developed a statistical unmixing method (scChIX-seq) that maps multiple histone modifications in single cells and learns the correlation structure between histone marks ([Yeung\*, Florescu\*, Zeller\* et al 2023](https://www.nature.com/articles/s41587-022-01560-3)).
 We are building on these multiplexing/unmixing methods to perform large-scale genetic and drug screening.